wethod/learning-center-source/content/pipeline/index.md

 * **Milestones**. (coming soon)

-Additional features allows the user to:
+Additional features allow the user to:

 * **set reminders** for the future;
 * **add follow ups** of existing events;